 We’ve outlined our top five ways to save in 3D printing.
 Consider these suggestions when designing your 3D CAD file!

 All things being equal, increasing the size of one of these layers tends to be faster and therefore less expensive than adding additional layers.
 For this reason, minimizing the vertical Z-height of the part is a great way to keep printing costs down.
+Sometimes splitting parts is also more economical than increasing height.

-Xometry’s SLS, FDM, PJ3D, DMLS, and BJ3D processes all use printers with various maximum build platform sizes.
+Xometry’s SLS, FDM, PJ3D, and DMLS processes all use printers with various maximum build platform sizes.
 These sizes are integrated into our auto-quoting algorithm, which means that parts that can be built lying on their side (horizontally) tend to be more cost-effective than those that have to be built with their longest face in the vertical direction.

 Here are some good maximum lengths to keep in mind when designing your part for a particular process.
 Staying under these will generally ensure a lower priced part: